Parkinson’s Disease, exercise, medications & pilates

 Gait and drop foot ideas

 In our drop foot article we discuss more ideas about what to be done to help people with gait problems.
+You can also learn more about this in one of our online Anatomy Dimensions course.
 However, some ideas are also explained in this video below.
 Face, neck and shoulders

 Balance is an issue for many conditions not just for people with neurological conditions.
 We explain more about balance and ideas for balance in this article .
-From 2020 we will also be teaching a course for practitioners about the balance systems.
+If you are interested in learning more about balance issues try our online course “Chucking a wobbly”

 Hypomimia (masked face), and neck and shoulder problems

-Some of the earliest experienced symptoms of PD, are neck and shoulder problems .
+Some of the earliest experienced symptoms of PD, are neck and shoulder problems.
 In this video we have incorporated a simple series of exercises that can be done at home.
+If you are interested in learning more about these specific issues not just for Parkinson’s disease try our online Anatomy Dimensions courses

-For those interested in neurological conditions and Parkinson’s Disease we will be releasing the Introduction to Neuroanatomy online course.
+For those interested in neurological conditions and Parkinson’s Disease we will be releasing the Introduction to Anatomy and Teaching Basics at the end of April 2021.

-In 2020 Mariska Breland will be presenting the Parkinsons Disease course ( part of which is available online ) and some of her other neurological conditions based courses in Australia, in Melbourne, Sydney and Brisbane.
-For those interested in attending those courses contact us at firstname.lastname@example.orgShop Makarlu
+In 2021 Carla Mullins will be presenting the Parkinsons Disease course and some of her other neurological conditions based courses online and throughout Australia For those interested in attending those courses contact us at firstname.lastname@example.orgShop Makarlu

 A Samii, JG Nutt, BR Ransom Parkinson’s disease Lancet 363, 1783-1793, 2004